This article was last updated September 24, 2021.

 Employees can also access this page from their Dashboard by clicking the Unavailability tab.

-Each set needs to have at least a start date so Sling knows when to block off those days and times.
-For example, if you are just joining your company's account, and know that you will be unavailable to work every Thursday, you can set the start date as the current date and the end date as indefinitely.
+If you are just joining your company's account, or are a manager setting up the unavailability for an employee, and want to indicate unavailability for every week on a Thursday, you can set the start date as the current date and the end date as indefinitely.

 Without info on the grid, nothing will show up on the schedule.
 Make sure you add info for every day of the week that applies within your date range.